 Mr. Gray has had a love of history since middle school.He began his studies in history at Colorado State University, completing his BA in Biblical Studies at Dallas Baptist University.He taught American History at the University of Northern Colorado while doing graduate work and completed his M.Div. at Fuller Theological Seminary focusing on church history in 2017.While completing his M.Div., he developed a love for the life of the mind which drew him to Philosophy and Ethics.He has taught Ethics and Historical Theology at Grand Canyon University since 2017.His daughter has attended North Phoenix Prep since 2016.Mr.
 Gray joined North Phoenix Prep in 2018.When not teaching, Mr. Gray enjoys spending time with his wife and daughter, strength training and competing in the Scottish Highland Games.

-Mr. Herrera is originally from Los Angeles, California, but has called Arizona home for the past 16 years.
-He holds both a Bachelor of Arts degree in English from California State University, Northridge, Mr. Herrera holds Bachelor of Music degree in Voice from California State University, Northridge & The University of Arizona, respectively.
-His decision to continue his musical training brought him to Arizona to pursue a Master of Music degree in Voice.
-Professionally, he has been a featured soloist with The Phoenix Symphony, Phoenix Opera, and Arizona Opera.
-Mr. Herrera has been a member of the internationally acclaimed Phoenix Chorale for six years, winning a Grammy award with them in 2016 for their recording of Sergei Rachmaninoff’s All Night Vigil.
-Before arriving at North Phoenix Prep, he taught at several local colleges such as Phoenix College, Glendale Community College, Arizona Christian University and Grand Canyon University.
-Whether or not they decide to pursue music as a life-long vocation, he has enjoyed introducing students to the rewarding rigors involved in studying the vocal arts.
+Mr. Herrera is originally from Los Angeles, California, but has called Arizona home for the past 18 years.
+In addition to a Bachelor of Arts degree in English from California State University, Northridge, Mr. Herrera holds Bachelor of Music & Master of Music degrees in Vocal Performance from California State University, Northridge & The University of Arizona, respectively.
+His decision to continue his musical training brought him to Arizona where he has been a featured soloist with The Phoenix Symphony, Phoenix Opera, and Arizona Opera.
+Mr. Herrera has been a member and soloist with the internationally acclaimed Phoenix Chorale for seven years, winning a Grammy Award with this professional ensemble in 2016 for their recording of Sergei Rachmaninoff’s All Night Vigil.
+Before arriving at North Phoenix Prep, Mr. Herrera taught at several local colleges such as Phoenix College, Glendale Community College, Arizona Christian University and Grand Canyon University.
+Whether or not his NPX students decide to pursue music as a life-long vocation, he has enjoyed introducing students to the rewarding rigors & beauty involved in studying the vocal arts.